ghsumhubh/RPi-Pico-Tester/README.md

 from pathActivator import PathActivator
 ```
 Next we need to make a path activator which will activate all the pins necessary
-It recieves 2 parameters: COM-port and a boolean for activating the debug mode.
+It recieves 2 parameters: COM-port[^1] and a boolean for activating the debug mode.
 ```python
 pathActivator = PathActivator("COM5", True)
 ```